typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 ## The Template Functions

 Templates are simple functions that accept an object, representing a single data item.
 The values within this object fill in the blanks of the query template.
-The result is a Graql insert query.
+The result is a TypeQL insert query.

 We need 4 of them.
 Let’s go through them one by one.